 Mental Health and Addictions Support Worker

-Are you someone who wants to provide support services to clients who are seriously affected by substance use and/or mental health challenges?
+The Mental Health and Addictions Support Worker provides support services to clients who are seriously affected by substance use and/or mental health problems.

 What you’ll do